 The manor might not be open to the public.
 However, there is one sight that gets people to flock to Bjurum.
 The annual crane dance is famous and the lake shores are not only filled with birds, but also both professional and amateur birdwatchers.
 It is only the distant view of the 18th-century Bjurum church that gives most visitors a reason to consider that there are people living here as well.

 The church looks out over Lake Hornborga.
-This lake is famous for the annual crane dance and their arrival is one of best known signs that spring is finally arriving in Sweden.
+This lake is famous for the annual crane dance and their arrival is one of the best-known signs that spring is finally arriving in Sweden.
 The cranes usually number around 30.000 and they overshadow many of the lake’s other birds during they short stay.
 There are, however, plenty of other birds to see during the rest of the year.

 Trandansen is one of two information centres at Lake Hornborga, the other one is Naturum Hornborgasjön close to Broddetorp.